An easy how-to for making perfectly cooked, shredded chicken in the oven or Instant Pot for use in any recipe calling for shredded chicken 🙂

-But I now have a fool-proof method for perfectly cooked, shredded chicken that’s REALLY easy!
-It still takes about 45 minutes to an hour to go from frozen to perfectly cooked, but it’s crazy easy and always turns out perfect.
+This is my fool-proof method for perfectly cooked, shredded chicken in the oven that’s REALLY easy!
+It still takes about 45 minutes to an hour to go from frozen to perfectly cooked in the oven, but it’s crazy easy and always turns out perfect.
 Here’s my method:

 Then, place chicken in a small baking dish and season with salt and pepper.
 Add 1/4 C of water and cover with foil or oven proof lid.
 Bake at 375 degrees for 25 -35 minutes or until cooked through.